webix-hub/docs/data/spreadsheet/ui_guide.md

 ##Dialogs

 Form controls in a SpreadSheet dialog follow the same rules as popup controls do.
-We recommend to use the *“ssheet-dialog”* view to create a dialog instead of the *window* one.
+We recommend to use the *"ssheet-dialog"* view to create a dialog instead of the *window* one.

-The *“ssheet-dialog”* view applies styling for the header and adds three buttons: the *Close* icon at the top and two buttons (*Cancel* and *Save*) at the bottom.
+The *"ssheet-dialog"* view applies styling for the header and adds three buttons: the *Close* icon at the top and two buttons (*Cancel* and *Save*) at the bottom.

 To define the title of the dialog, use the *head* property.